 In visual and performing arts, our focus is on the development of the imagination and creative thinking processes which are integral to educating the whole person.
-Courses and activities in art, music, drama, graphic design and photography allow students to create their own forms of expression.
+Courses and activities in art, music. drama and graphic design allow students to create their own forms of expression.

-Lincoln School, Rabi Bahwan, P.O.Box 2673 Kathmandu, Nepal Tel: +977-1-4270482 www.lsnepal.com
+Lincoln School, Rabi Bahwan, P.O.Box 2673 Kathmandu, Nepal Tel: +977-1-5371436 www.lsnepal.com